-To assess and to quantify the relationship between behavioral and neural-based face similarity, group-level estimates of EEG-based discrimination were related to behavioral estimates of pairwise face similarity.
-Specifically, across-expression discrimination accuracy was compared with its behavioral counterpart, across identity pairs, through Pearson's correlation^{ag}.
+In order to assess and to quantify the relationship between behavioral and neural-based face similarity group-level estimates of EEG-based discrimination were related to behavioral estimates of pairwise face similarity.
+Specifically, across-expression discrimination accuracy was compared with its behavioral counterpart, across identity pairs, through Pearson correlation^{ag}.
 This comparison revealed, first, a significant correlation for discrimination estimates from the temporally cumulative analysis (r = 0.245; p < 0.001).
-Then, behavioral estimates were correlated with their neural counterpart separately for each 10-ms temporal window (Fig. 4)^{ah}.
-This analysis found multiple intervals of significant correlation, between 137 and 197, 236 and 335, and 340 and 385 ms, with peaks at 157 and 266 ms (q < 0.01).
+Then, behavioral estimates were correlated with their neural counterpart separately for each 10 ms temporal window (Fig 4)^{ah}.
+This analysis found multiple intervals of significant correlation, between 137 -197 ms, 236 -335 ms and 340-385 ms, with peaks at 157 ms and 266 ms (q < 0.01).